 Term Meaning

-Code point A number assigned to a specific character within the code domain
+Code point A numerical value assigned to a specific character within a coding system

-Coded character set The assignment of each character to exactly one code point
+Coded character set A system that maps each character to exactly one code point

-Character encoding The process of converting each character into a technical structure such as binary representation
+Character encoding The process of converting characters into a digital format (e.g., binary)

 Overview of common character encodings

-Before the arrival of Unicode, there were a large variety of specific encodings.
-The norm was to establish a separate encoding for each language or language family.
-This frequently led to display errors or data inconsistencies.
-To prevent this, character encodings were often modelled as a downward-compatible superset of an already-existing standard.
-In this way, the modern Unicode standard builds on the earlier encoding ISO Latin-1, which in turn is based on the ASCII encoding.
+Before the advent of Unicode, there was a wide variety of specific encodings.
+The norm was to use a distinct encoding for each language or language family.
+This often led to display errors and data inconsistencies.
+To counter this, character encodings were frequently modeled as backward-compatible supersets of an existing standard.
+The modern Unicode standard builds on the earlier ISO Latin-1 encoding, which in turn is based on the ASCII character code.

 Character encoding Bits per character Possible characters Character set